polonextdoor/guess-the-number-game/README.md

 High-score tracking feature to record and display the best scores achieved by different players.

-### Enjoy the Number Guessing Game and have fun challenging yourself to guess the secret number!
-If you have any questions or need assistance, don't hesitate to reach out to the project maintainers.
+### Enjoy Guess The Number and have fun challenging yourself to guess the secret number!
+If you have any questions or need assistance, don't hesitate to reach out.
 Happy gaming!